 - Schedule a yearly screening with a dermatologist.

-This symptom is common in mid- and late-stage Parkinson’s.
+This symptom is common in mid- and late-stage Parkinson’s, but can also happen earlier in the disease.
 Learn more at nOHmatters.com.

 OH symptoms include: